 A head injury causing headache and loss of consciousness

-If people have a thunderclap headache, magnetic resonance angiography Magnetic resonance angiography (MRA) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more is done immediately.
+If people have a thunderclap headache, magnetic resonance angiography Magnetic resonance angiography (MRA) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (or CT) is done immediately.

 MRI is done within a day or so if people have conditions such as the following:

-A weakened immune system (due to a disorder such as AIDS or a drug)
+A weakened immune system (due to a disorder such as AIDS or a medication)

 MRI or CT (if MRI is not available or is contraindicated) is done within a few days if people have certain other characteristics, such as the following: